zzzzz151/TQS-103078/HW1/README.md

 mvn test
 ```

-To run the 2 integration tests, run this command in this folder
+To run the 2 integration tests, run these 2 commands in this folder

 ```
+mvn clean install -DskipTests
 mvn failsafe:integration-test
 ```